Proven-Paradox/shaper-system/Handbook.md

 * Your damage multiplier for all Abilities that deal your specialized damage type increases by 1 when you reach [Level](#level) 10.
 Note that to gain these benefits, the damage must be done by you personally.
 If using the Summoning module, your summoned allies do not benefit from this Talent.

-#### Endurance Mage
-You can draw energy from your body to fuel your abilities.
-You may use your Toughness in place of Mind to determine your MP.

 #### Everlasting
 At the [Round End](#round-end) of every Turn, you regain HP equal to your [Vitality](#vitalitycapacity).
 When you gain this Talent, you also gain one level of Vitality without paying the XP cost.